 - Despite my dislike for Word and Excel, I use PowerPoint for all my presentations.
 It’s not my favorite, but in the apocryphal words of Churchill, “PowerPoint is the worst form of slide editor, except for all the others.”

 - My secret for avoiding the siren call of the internet is Freedom.
 I have two blocklists: (1) antisocial, which blocks Facebook and Twitter, and (2) nuclear, which blocks everything.
-I generally turn on my antisocial blocklist for 4+ hours and write/develop away.
-I also use Focus to follow a kind of pomodoro schedule, but I sometimes miss notifications to take breaks.
+I have the antisocial blocklist enabled on my laptop and phone from 8:00 AM–6:00 PM and 8:30 PM–11:30 PM.
+Since I accidentally discovered that it’s relatively easy to circumvent the blocking on the Mac, I also use Focus with the same schedule.

 - I was an early convert to Todo.txt and used it for years until my tasks and projects got too unwieldy.
-I switched to Taskpaper for a while before recently settling on 2Do (due to incredibly positive reviews), and I’m in love.
+I switched to Taskpaper for a while, used 2Do for a couple years, and now I’m a convert to OmniFocus.

 - Fantastical 2’s natural language input is a glorious thing.

-- I keep a log of what I work on (and occasionally do more traditional diary-like entries) with Day One 2 on both iOS and OS X.
+- I keep a log of what I work on (and occasionally do more traditional diary-like entries) with Day One on both iOS and macOS.

 - I use TextExpander to replace and expand a ton of snippets, and I use Keyboard Maestro to run dozens of little scripts that help control my computer with the keyboard.

-- I used to use Geektool to show weather, iTunes track information, and my todo lists on my desktop, but I recently switched to Übersicht and it’s fantastic.
+- I use Übersicht to show weather, iTunes track information, and my todo lists on my desktop.

-- I use Dropbox religiously and use Crashplan to back up all the computers in our house to the cloud.
+- I use Dropbox religiously and use Backblaze to back up all the computers in our house to the cloud.